jocalao001/holbertonschool-low_level_programming/functions_nested_loops/README.md

       Write a program that prints _putchar, followed by a new line.

-### 1. The last digit:
+### 1. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game:

-       This program will assign a random number to the variable n each time it is executed.
-Complete the source code in order to print the last digit of the number stored in the variable n.
+       Write a function that prints the alphabet, in lowercase, followed by a new line.

-### 2. I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game
+### 2. 10 x alphabet:

-       Write a program that prints the alphabet in lowercase, followed by a new line.
+       Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.

 ### 3. alphABET: